 - blisters that leak yellow or green fluid

-If you suspect your rash is the result of a preexisting condition that you’re currently seeking treatment for, you may benefit from a consultation.
-Your doctor can confirm your suspicions and take appropriate next steps.
+If you suspect your rash is the result of a preexisting condition for which you’re currently finding treatment, you may benefit from a consultation.
+A doctor can confirm your suspicions and take the appropriate next steps.

-Contact your doctor if you suspect the rash is caused by an allergen.
-Severe allergic reactions may result in a condition called anaphylaxis, which requires immediate medical treatment.
+Contact a doctor if you suspect the rash is caused by an allergen.
+Severe allergic reactions may result in anaphylaxis, which requires immediate medical treatment.